-6.2 Recruitment of "Partners "
+6.2 Recruitment of "Partners"

 - 6.2.1 The Secretary reported on the progress of the exercise to recruit "partners", including visitors and registrant assessors.
 Some 800 applications had been received to date, and these were still being analysed for shortlisting, so a full picture had not yet emerged.
 The deadline for applications had been extended, and applications were still welcome. - 6.2.2 There was one transitional issue the Committee needed to be aware of.
-This was that after 1 April 2003 HPC could not use anyone in the capacity of a "visitor or assessor" who had not been appointed as a "partner "(or was not a Council member).
-This meant that activities such as visits which were planned months in advance would have to rely on the outcome of a still future partners appointments process.
-The advice being given was that : - visits should continue to be planned, - visitors who had applied to be partners should be used, - people who were known not to have applied (or who were known to have no intention of applying) should not be appointed as HPC visitors, and - alternative HPC visitors should be appointed if needed nearer the time should HPC partner appointments not be confirmed. - 6.2.3 In the meantime the secretariat was working to identify any difficulties and seek to pre-empt them. - 6.2.4 The President stated that she understood that enough people should have been appointed as partners for the Committee's business to proceed. - 6.2.5 It was re-confirmed by the Solicitor that only people approved by HPC could be used in " partner " capacities after 1 April 2003.
+This was that after 1 April 2003 HPC could not use anyone in the capacity of a "partner" who had not been appointed as a partner (or was not a Council member).
+This meant that activities such as visits which were planned months in advance would have to rely on the outcome of a still future process.
+The advice being given was that: - visits should continue to be planned, - visitors who had applied to be partners should be used, - people who were known not to have applied (or who were known to have no intention of applying) should not be appointed as visitors, and - alternative visitors should be appointed if needed nearer the time should HPC Partner appointments not be confirmed. - 6.2.3 In the meantime the secretariat was working to identify any difficulties and seek to pre-empt them. - 6.2.4 The President stated that she understood that enough people had applied to be partners that there should not be a problem here.

+- 6.2.5 It was clarified that only people approved by HPC could be used in "partner" capacities after 1 April 2003.
 The Order required that at least one properly appointed HPC visitor from the relevant part of the Register be present at any visit to be reported to the Committee.
-While not applying for partner status or not being appointed by HPC did not affect a person's relationship with a professional body (and being appointed a visitor by that body) it would now mean that their advice could not formally be used by the Committee.
-This was an important difference from the previous legal position. - 6.2.6 It was confirmed that Council members were automatically eligible to be visitors and play other partner roles (subject to the mutual exclusions in the Order). - 6.2.7 The Committee felt it unacceptable to defer visits to approve or continue to approve courses, qualifications and institutions and the secretariat must ensure all scheduled visits could proceed. - 6.2.8 The discussion at item 17 below on the generality of visiting was relevant also to this item.
+While not applying for partner status or not being appointed by HPC did not affect such a person's relationship with their professional body (and being appointed a visitor by that body) it would now mean that their advice could not formally be used by the Committee.
+This was an important difference from the previous legal position. - 6.2.6 It was confirmed that Council members were automatically eligible to be visitors and play other partner roles (subject to the mutual exclusions in the Order). - 6.2.7 The Committee felt it unacceptable to defer visits to approve or continue to approve courses, qualifications and institutions. - 6.2.8 The discussion at item 17 below on the generality of visiting was relevant also to this item.